-As a simple example here is a version of the stack with full core annotations (but not proof annotations)
+As a simple example here is a version of the stack with flow dependencies (Depends aspects) but not pre- or postconditions:

 '''

-package Stacks is
+package Stacks

-'''
+with Spark Mode

 type Stack is private;

-function ls_Empty(S: Stack) return Boolean; function ls_Full(S: Stack) return Boolean;
+function Is Empty(S: Stack) return Boolean;

+function Is Full(S: Stack) return Boolean;

-procedure Clear(S: out Stack); --# derives S from ;
+procedure Clear(S: out Stack)

+with Depends => (S => null);

-procedure Push(S: in out Stack; X: in Float); --# derives S from S, X;
+procedure Push(S: in out Stack; X: in Float)

+with Depends \Rightarrow (S \Rightarrow (S, X));

-procedure Pop(S: in out Stack; X: out Float); --# derives S, X from S;
+procedure Pop(S: in out Stack; X: out Float)

+with Depends => (S => S,

+X \Rightarrow S);

 private

-''' Max: constant := 100;
+Max: constant := 100;

-type Top_Range is range 0 ..
+type Top Range is range 0 ..
 Max;

-subtype Index_Range is Top_Range range 1 ..
+subtype Index Range is Top Range range 1 ..
 Max;

-type Vector is array (Index_Range) of Float;
+type Vector is array (Index Range) of Float;

 type Stack is

 record

 A: Vector;

-Top: Top_Range;
+Top: Top Range;

 end record;

+end Stacks:

-end Stacks; '''
+'''

 We have added functions Is_Full and Is_Empty which just read the state of the stack.
-They have no annotations at all.
+They have no associated contracts.

-Derives annotations have been added to the various procedure specifications; these are not mandatory but can improve flow analysis.
-Their purpose is to say which outputs depend upon which inputs - in this simple example they can in fact be deduced from the parameter modes.
-However, redundancy is one key to reliability and if they are inconsistent with the modes then that will be detected by the Examiner and perhaps thereby reveal an error in the specification.
+Depends aspects have been added to the various procedure specifications.
+Their purpose is to say which outputs depend upon which inputs; for example in the case of Push we have $(S \Rightarrow (S, X))$ which means that the final value of S depends upon the initial value of S and the initial value of X - in this simple example they can in fact be deduced from the parameter modes.
+However, redundancy is one key to reliability and if they are inconsistent with the modes then that will be detected by the analyzer and perhaps thereby reveal an error in the specification.

-The declarations in the private part have been changed to give names to all the subtypes involved.
+The declarations in the private part have been changed to give names to all the subtypes involved, although this is not necessary in SPARK 2014.

-At this level there are no changes to the package body at all - no annotations are required.
+At this level there are no changes to the package body at all - no contracts are required.
 This emphasizes that SPARK is largely about improving the quality of the description of the interfaces.

 A difference from the earlier examples is that we have not given an initial value of 0 for Top but require that Clear be called first.
-When the Examiner looks at the client code it will perform flow analysis to ensure that Push and Pop are not called until Clear has been called; this analysis will be performed without executing the program.
-If the Examiner cannot deduce this then it will report that the program has a potential flow error.
+When GNATprove looks at SPARK client code it will perform flow analysis to ensure that Push and Pop are not called until Clear has been called; this analysis will be performed without executing the program.
+If GNATprove cannot deduce this then it will report that the program has a potential flow error.
 On the other hand if it can actually deduce that Push or Pop are called before Clear then it will report that the program is definitely in error.